Tick

 If you’re investing in short-term rental properties, your down payment may be higher due to potential fluctuations in income.

-At HomeAbroad Loans, we consider the seasonal nature of short-term rentals and may require a larger upfront payment to ensure the loan remains stable even during periods of lower occupancy.
+At HomeAbroad Loans, we take into account the seasonal nature of short-term rentals.
+We may require a larger upfront payment to ensure the loan remains stable, even during periods of lower occupancy.

-If you’re opting for a cash-out refinance, your down payment or existing equity becomes even more important.
+If you’re opting for a cash-out refinance, your down payment or existing equity becomes even more critical.

-HomeAbroad Loans typically requires you to have more equity in the property to maintain a favorable loan-to-value (LTV) ratio.
+HomeAbroad Loans typically require you to have more equity in the property to maintain a favourable loan-to-value (LTV) ratio.
 The more equity or the larger the original down payment, the better terms you can secure on the refinance, giving you access to more cash while maintaining a healthy financial position.

 At HomeAbroad Loans, we understand that each investment is unique.
 That’s why our down payment requirements are designed to be flexible.
-For domestic investors, we generally require 20%, and for foreign investors, 25%.
+For foreign investors, we generally require a 25% investment.

 Understanding these factors can help you plan your investment more effectively.
 At HomeAbroad Loans, we strive to offer down payment solutions that align with your strategy, ensuring that you get the best possible terms for your DSCR loan.